Last Updated on December 9, 2021

-Although not all of the effects of inflammation from alcohol can be reversed, your body has tricks up its sleeve—including a class of regenerative molecules called pro-resolving mediators.
-This helps repair the damage inflammation causes.
+Although not all of the effects of inflammation from alcohol can be reversed, your body has tricks up its sleeve—including a class of regenerative molecules called pro-resolving mediators9, This helps repair the damage inflammation causes.
 This means that the sooner you make healthy lifestyle changes, the sooner your body will begin working to restore and rejuvenate itself.